What is Bright Path NeuroBehavioral Therapy ConneXion?

 - Intensive Out-Patient Programs (Mental Health),

-- Senior Adult Day Programming (‘Brain Flex’) along with adjunct services such as arts and crafts and /light exercise)
+- Senior Health and Wellness programming (‘Brain Flex’) along with adjunct services such as art, music, yoga, massage, etc.)

 - Pain Program – Out-Patient

 - Self-Help Groups

 Included in the program design is access to local resources, family participation and physician lead oversight of care plans.
 Care plans are inter- and multi-disciplined and include the active involvement of the resident and the residents family/care-takers.

 Programs are designed to meet state/federal government regulations (i.e., CMS Special Conditions) and accrediting bodies (i.e., The joint Commission) that include ‘active treatment’ and ‘quality measures’.

 Bright Path Program GPS is comprised of a network of treatment providers that offer comprehensive care for individuals of all ages to address mental health disorders, behavioral health concerns and chemical dependency issues.
 Through our program partners, we offer the following services all at one convenient location: